Team-Uniken/api.relid.uniken.com/source/index.md

 ------ | -----------
 <b>FAILURE,&nbsp;&lt;reason&gt;</b> | <b>&lt;reason&gt;</b> refers an exception to be reported to the API-client.<br>For example, the system is down, disk is full, the user/dev/agent is blocked/invalid, some policy check failed etc etc etc
 <b>CHALLENGE,&nbsp;&lt;challenge&gt;</b> | <b>&lt;challenge&gt;</b> is a blob containing information that the API-client application knows to process -<br><li>by displaying an appropriate challenge to the end-user operating the API-client app, with an appropriate CAPTCHA probably,<li>by accepting credential(s) in response to the challenge, and<li>by packaging the accepted credential(s) into another single opaque ASCII blob to be sent back to the AuG in a CheckCredentials API routine invocation
-<b>SUCCESS,&nbsp;&lt;eurelid&gt;</b> | <b>&lt;eurelid&gt;</b> is a blob containing the '<u>encrypted UserRelId</u>' for the end-user.<li>Upon receiving this, the API-runtime invokes the ```UnpackEndUserRelId``` callback routine to allow the API-client app to decrypt and return the plaintext UserRelId to the API-runtime.<li>At this point the API-runtime will perform a full RMAK with the REL-ID backend authentication gateway using this UserRelId and attempt recreation of its session.
+<b>SUCCESS,&nbsp;&lt;eurelid&gt;</b> | <b>&lt;eurelid&gt;</b> is a blob containing the '<u>encrypted UserRelID</u>' for the end-user.<li>Upon receiving this, the API-runtime invokes the ```UnpackEndUserRelID``` callback routine to allow the API-client app to decrypt and return the plaintext UserRelID to the API-runtime.<li>At this point the API-runtime will perform a full RMAK with the REL-ID backend authentication gateway using this UserRelID and attempt recreation of its session.
 During this session-creation request, the PRIMARY session information (ticket) as well as variant device info is submitted, for the gateway to process and revert with a 'SECONDARY' session ticket.

 ## CheckCredentials